 One potential treatment based on findings from neuroscience is the relationship between the ventromedial prefrontal cortex (a part of the frontal lobe that plays a role in the inhibition of emotional responses) and the dorsal raphe nucleus (part of the brainstem associated with serotonin and depression) and learned helplessness (Maier & Seligman, 2016).

 This potential treatment may focus on stimulating the ventromedial prefrontal cortex and inhibiting the dorsal raphe nucleus through medication, electrical stimulation, trans-magnetic stimulation, or psychologically through therapy.
-If the “trans-magnetic stimulation” piece sounded familiar, there’s good reason for it; recently, researchers have found good evidence for the effectiveness of transcranial magnetic stimulation, or TMS, in the treatment of depression (Mayo Clinic, 2017).
+If the “trans-magnetic stimulation” piece sounded familiar, there’s a good reason for it; recently, researchers have found good evidence for the effectiveness of transcranial magnetic stimulation, or TMS, in the treatment of depression (Mayo Clinic, 2017).
 Given the link between learned helplessness and depression, it makes sense to think that a treatment for one may be an effective treatment for the other.

 Speaking of effective treatments for depression, therapy is also a good choice for many people struggling with learned helplessness.
 Those who feel helpless can benefit from working with a licensed mental health professional to explore the origins of their helplessness, replace old and harmful beliefs with new and healthy beliefs, and develop a healing sense of compassion for themselves (Thompson, 2010).